 The Company also enters into foreign currency forward contracts to economically hedge foreign currency fluctuations on intercompany loans and foreign currency denominated receivables and payables.
-These are not designated as hedging instruments and changes in fair value of these instruments are recorded directly within other (income) expense, net in the Consolidated Statements of Income.
-As of March 31, 2014 and 2013, the notional amount of these contracts was \$22,461 and \$21,749, respectively.
+These are not designated as hedging instruments and changes in fair value of these instruments are recorded directly in the Consolidated Statements of Income.
+As of March 31, 2015 and 2014, the notional amount of these contracts was \$26,246 and \$22,461, respectively.